AP-IT-GH/jumper-assignment-ignace-shoeib/README.md

-# Making a Jumper agent
+# Jumper Agent Tutorial

 This tutorial will walk you through the process of making a Jumper agent from scratch.

 ![Jumper Intro](/images/Jumper_intro.PNG)

-The object of this tutorial is to teach the agent to jump over the obstacles and catch coins.
+The object of this tutorial is to teach the Agent to jump over the obstacles and catch coins.

 ## Overview